Adding a Build Profile & Connecting a Repository

 A build profile is an app that you can build in a target OS and framework.

-To create your first build profile, click on the orange "Add New" button on top left of the screen.
+To create your first build profile, click on the orange "Add New" button on the top left of the screen.

-Enter a name for your build profile and select target operating system (iOS or Android) and target platform.
+Enter a name for your build profile and select the target operating system (iOS or Android) and target platform.

 You will see your build profile once it has been created.
 Click on the build profile to connect a repository and fetch your code to Appcircle.

-Appcircle will then pull your branches, commits and other information from your repository.
+Appcircle will then pull your branches, commits, and other information from your repository.